 As fun and cool as they are, the evergreen two-wheelers must be operated with extreme care.
 The motorcycle accident facts might surprise you.

-Every year, more than 2 million people from traffic accidents in the United States alone, accidents that are sometimes fetal, resulting in thousands of lost lives.
+Every year, more than 2 million people suffer minor or major injuries from traffic accidents in the United States alone, accidents that are sometimes fetal, resulting in thousands of lost lives.

 Accidents involving motorcycles are actually significantly higher than those involving only cars.
 According to the U.S. National highway traffic safety Association (NHTSA), 72.34 per 100,000 registered motorcycles were involved in a fatal crash in 2016, compared to just 13.10 out of 100,000 cars.
 And the death rate of people riding motorcycles is more than 27 times that of people riding in other vehicles.